Overview

 Because forensic therapy is such a broad field, the experience of evaluation and treatment may vary considerably between individuals.
 For some people, contact with a forensic counselor may consist primarily of short interviews and assessments intended to determine their mental health status for trial or sentencing purposes.
 Others may receive continual psychotherapeutic treatment over several years to address mental health symptoms and antisocial behavior.

-Forensic psychotherapy generally begins with an evaluation from a treatment provider to determine the individual’s mental health status.
+Forensic therapy generally begins with an evaluation from a treatment provider to determine the individual’s mental health status.
 According to the American Psychological Association’s professional guidelines, a forensic psychology specialist may employ any appropriate and evidence-based assessment tools.
 These can include conversations with the patient as well as behavioral observation, written or computerized tests, and other research-backed methods for evaluating mental health.

-During treatment, the therapist may encourage the client to share their thoughts, feelings, and life history.
+During treatment, the forensic therapist may encourage the client to share their thoughts, feelings, and life history.
 They may also suggest techniques to improve self-awareness and emotional regulation.

 Therapy often involves a particular focus on the offenses that resulted in the person’s incarceration.
 Clients may be encouraged to consider their motivations for their actions, as well as how the offenses could have been avoided.
 While forensic therapists typically encourage individuals to reflect on the negative consequences of their actions (both for themselves and for others), they also usually strive to remain objective and nonjudgmental.
 The primary focus of treatment tends to be helping the client achieve clarity, psychological well-being, and positive changes in behavior.